Techno-Kiddies/Tic-Tac-Toe-App/README.md

 Tic Tac Toe using Objective-C for iOS

 # Built By:
-Name: Anshuman Mitra\n
+Name: Anshuman Mitra
   Date: 15 Aug 2022

 # Version: